Laurence Olivier: 1975–1989: Later years and death

-Awards and honours
+Awards, honours and arms

-Olivier was appointed Knight Bachelor in the 1947 Birthday Honours for services to the stage and to films.
+Olivier was appointed Knight Bachelor in the 1947 Birthday Honours for services to the stage and to films, and therefore granted the title sir.
 A life peerage as Baron Olivier, of Brighton in the County of Sussex, followed in the 1970 Birthday Honours for services to the theatre.
-(He had declined a similar offer in 1967.)
-Olivier was later appointed to the Order of Merit in 1981.
-He also received honours from foreign governments.
+He had declined a similar offer in 1967.
+He was introduced to the House of Lords on 24 March 1971, and sat as a crossbencher (i.e. he was not affiliated with any political party).
+He was later appointed to the Order of Merit (OM) in 1981.

+Olivier also received honours from foreign governments.
 In 1949, he was made Commander of the Danish Order of the Dannebrog; France appointed him Officier, Legion of Honour, in 1953; the Italian government created him Grande Ufficiale, Order of Merit of the Italian Republic, in 1953; and in 1971 he was granted the Order of Yugoslav Flag with Golden Wreath.

 From academic and other institutions, Olivier received honorary doctorates from Tufts University in Massachusetts (1946), Oxford (1957) and Edinburgh (1964).
-He was also awarded the Danish Sonning Prize in 1966, the Gold Medallion of the Royal Swedish Academy of Letters, History and Antiquities in 1968; and the Albert Medal of the Royal Society of Arts in 1976.
+He was also awarded the Danish Sonning Prize in 1966, the Gold Medallion of the Royal Swedish Academy of Letters, History and Antiquities in 1968, and the Albert Medal of the Royal Society of Arts in 1976.
 (Note: Olivier was also offered an honorary degree from Yale University, but was unable to receive it.)

-For his work in films, Olivier received three Academy Awards: an honorary award for Henry V (1947), a Best Actor award for Hamlet (1948), and a second honorary award in 1979 to recognise his lifetime of contribution to the art of film.
-As the producer for Hamlet he also collected the award for Best Picture at the 1949 ceremony.
+For his work in films, Olivier won an Academy Award and received two honorary Oscars: an honorary award for Henry V (1946), Best Actor for Hamlet (1948), and a second honorary award in 1979 to recognise his lifetime of contribution to the art of film.
+As the producer for Hamlet, he also collected the award for Best Picture at the 1949 ceremony.
 In total, he was nominated for ten acting Oscars and one for the direction of Hamlet.
 He also won two British Academy Film Awards out of ten nominations, (Note: For Richard III (1955) and Oh!
 What a Lovely War (1969).) five Emmy Awards out of nine nominations, (Note: For his appearances in screen versions of The Moon and Sixpence (1960), Long Day's Journey into Night (1973), Love Among the Ruins, Brideshead Revisited (1982) and King Lear (1984)) and three Golden Globe Awards out of six nominations.
 (Note: As Best Actor for Hamlet, Best Supporting Actor for Marathon Man and the Cecil B. DeMille Award for lifetime achievement.)
-He was nominated once for a Tony Award (for best actor, as Archie Rice) but did not win.
+He was nominated once for a Tony Award but did not win.

 In February 1960, for his contribution to the film industry, Olivier was inducted into the Hollywood Walk of Fame, with a star at 6319 Hollywood Boulevard; he is included in the American Theater Hall of Fame.
 In 1977, Olivier was awarded a British Film Institute Fellowship.